CocoIndex reached v1.0 at the start of this cycle.

 @tuanaiseo

-Thanks @tuanaiseo for reporting and fixing a potential SQL injection in the Postgres connector, a responsible-disclosure win for the whole community.
+Thanks @tuanaiseo for reporting and fixing a potential SQL injection in the Postgres connector, responsibly disclosed.

 @nuthalapativarun